oyounis19/Coursera-Machine-Learning-Course/README.md

 ## 🌐 Specialization Overview

 This repository is part of the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) on Coursera.
-The specialization covers a wide range of ML concepts, from foundational principles to advanced topics such as deep learning.
+The specialization covers a wide range of ML concepts, from foundational principles to advanced topics such as Neural Networks.

 ### 🎓 Specialization Courses: